By Observing Silence, You Can Hear Your Thoughts

 Finding Fullness in Emptiness

 Here are my 5 steps to help you get started on your Tai Chi journey.
+We will start with these Tai Chi meditations.

 1. Be still, even when you’re in motion.